crdschurch/jekyll-crds/README.md

 Add `bundle exec jekyll crds` to your build process or use it one-off via command line.

+## Adding filters

+When adding a new filter, you must add it to the jekyll-crds.rb

 ## License

 The gem is available as open source under the terms of the [BSD-3 License](https://opensource.org/licenses/BSD-3-Clause).